telefonicaid/kafnus/doc/01_installation.md

 Kafka Connect exposes JMX metrics, and this Java agent allows Prometheus to scrape them via HTTP.

+Note: This plugin is required for the Dockerfile to build successfully.
+Even if monitoring is optional, the JMX Prometheus Java Agent must be downloaded and available to avoid build failures.

 ### 🔧 JMX Prometheus Agent

 Download it to the `kafka-connect-custom/monitoring/` directory: